Bandit254/MSSA-Project-Pokemon-Decision-Making/README.md

 ![ERD](https://github.com/Bandit254/MSSA-Project-Pokemon-Decision-Making/blob/master/02.%20Database%20Entity%20Relationship%20Designs/CADProject%20-%2020200209%20-%20ZSilvis%20-%20ERD.jpg)

 ## Project Data
-There are many sources for Pokemon data, and there is a lot of it.
+There are many sources for Pokémon data, and there is a lot of it.
 The folder "03.
 Project Data (Excel and CSV" will contain all of the raw data that I need to complete this project.
-Although the current competitive rules only allows for a subset of the 400 Pokemon available in Sword and Shield to participate in offical battles, I want to include data on all Poke
+Although the current competitive rules only allows for a subset of the 400 Pokémon available in Sword and Shield to participate in official battles, I want to include data on all Pokémon from all generations in order to make the application accommodating to future rules changes and new game releases.

+## Building the Database
+I will use T-SQL and Microsoft SQL Server to build the primary database for this project.
+The folder "04.
+SQL Solution and Qu
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAzMzIyMTU3OSwtMTU0NTg0NzI3MCwtNj
+eyJoaXN0b3J5IjpbMTMzMzk1MDg3MSwtMTU0NTg0NzI3MCwtNj
 M0NTY2MjcwXX0=
 -->